 And I'm a renter, people.
 I'd have to pay for that shit.

 Whaddaya say we all agree to take this one holiday and phone it the hell in?
 We're all busy enough, aren't we?
 The last thing I need to do is spend hours combing Pinterest for cute Valentine's Day cards that will certainly require supplies that I cannot find floating around my junk drawer.
 Then, when I finally gather said supplies, I'll get to sit down and make 30 of something.
 Thirty.
 Even if each card takes one minute to assemble (and who are we kidding here?) that's thirty minutes that I could've been trolling the Internet for gossip on Downton Abbey or sleeping on the couch with my mouth open while The Dead Files plays in the background.

 So do me a favor: Back it up, sisters.
-Quit raising the g-d bar on every holiday and ruining it for the rest of the of us.
+Quit raising the g-d bar on every holiday and ruining it for the rest of us.

 More Like This

 Our bloggers have come up with some ways to celebrate this season!
 Here you will find tips on how to make these summertime activities unforgettable sponsored by Aquafresh.
 Aquafresh provides Sugar Acid Protection -- active defense for teeth against sugar by both repairing teeth from the consequences of sugar acid attacks and protecting them for the future.
 Read our bloggers' reviews and get a chance to win $100!
 Read more